 Inc. 5000 fastest-growing

-As VPL’s Chief Strategy Officer, Eric is on a mission to solve industry-wide problems in healthcare.
+As VPL’s Chief Executive Officer and Co-Founder, Eric is on a mission to solve industry-wide problems in healthcare.
 His diverse 25-year background in supply chain, freight management, consulting and finance make him uniquely suited to help drive VPL’s pioneering work as the technology leader in the healthcare supply chain space.
 Eric specializes in pinpointing the unique needs of the industry and seeking best-in-class solutions that include identifying strategic partners, healthcare providers, technology companies, and suppliers with the capabilities to take VPL—and its customers—to the next level.

 A Pennsylvania native and graduate of Temple University with a B.A. in Accounting, Eric and his wife, Heidi, are the parents of two sons, and make their home in the greater Philadelphia area.
 Eric loves to travel, and has made an avocation of studying, learning about, and—most importantly—tasting wines from around the globe.